If you are flying with an AIST group you may need to

 gateway city is the term we use for the city your tour will be departing from – usually New York, Los Angeles,

 Atlanta or Miami).
 For example, most of our tours to Europe are departing from the New York area.
 If you

 require a flight to get to New York, that flight is considered a connecting flight.

 When booking a connecting flight to meet up with your team in the airport be sure to consider the following

 information.
 It is important that you schedule your flight accordingly so that you do not risk the chance of

-If possible you should book your connecting flight on the same airline as the international flight to help with the transfer.
-This way, if your flight is delayed the airline will be responsible for making sure you get to your final destination.
+If possible, you should book your connecting flight on the same airline as the international flight to help with the transfer.
+This may help if your flight is delayed as the same airline should be responsible for making sure you get to your final destination.
 You may also be able to check your bags all the way to the final destination.
-Always confirm with airlines where your luggage will end up to avoid lost luggage.
+Always confirm with airline ticketing agents where your luggage will be to avoid lost luggage.
 You may be required to put the luggage on a transfer belt or check it in again.

 When you check in for your connecting flight, ask if you can check you and your bags to your final destination.
 Even if you are on a separate airline, some carriers are partners and will transfer your luggage to the next flight.
 If they do not, you may have to pick up your luggage and check in again at the gateway city for the international flight.
 This is another good reason to give yourself a minimum of 4 hours.
 If you are switching from one airline to another you may have to exit security and re-check your luggage after collecting from baggage claim.

 You will need the international flight details to book your connecting flight.